Microsoft Dynamics 365: Dynamics 365 Business Central

 "Tenerife" as the next generation of the Dynamics NAV product.
 This replaced codename "Madeira".

-On April 2, 2018, Business Central has released publicly and plans for semi-annual releases were announced.
+On April 2, 2018, Business Central was released publicly and plans for semi-annual releases were announced.

 Business Central introduced a new AL language for development and translated the codebase from Dynamics NAV (C/AL).

 Dynamics SL, Dynamics GP, Dynamics C5

 Several variants of the Dynamics brand have migration paths to Business Central with most having not had a new release since 2018.
 The later releases of the SL, GP, and C5 products adopted the Dynamics NAV Role-Tailored Client UI which helped pave the transition to the Business Central product.

 History of Dynamics C5

 Dynamics C5 was developed in Denmark as the successor to the DOS-based Concorde C4.
 The developing company Damgaard Data merged with Navision in 2001 which was subsequently acquired by Microsoft Microsoft in 2002 rebranding the solution from Navision C5 to Microsoft Dynamics C5.

 The product handles currently more than 70,000 installations in Denmark.